Science Career Guide: Salary and Degree Info

 Lab Technician

 It is possible for some lab technicians to work part-time.
-They are concerned with human health and it is their job to collect samples, study and perform tests, and many others.
+They are concerned with human health, and it is their job to collect samples, study and perform tests, and many other things.

 Scientific Advisor

 Some companies and organizations hire scientific advisors on a contractual basis.
-They can work part-time in providing scientific and technical support on projects that need their expertise.
+They can work part-time to provide scientific and technical support on projects that need their expertise.

 Middle School Science Teacher